The following Practice Compliance practice note provides comprehensive and up to date legal information covering:

 See also Precedents: Accounts manual for staff—law firms 2019 and Accounts manual for accounts or finance team—law firms 2019.

 The 2019 Rules are littered with subjective terms such as ‘promptly’, ‘fair’ and ‘appropriate’.
 The SRA acknowledges that this requires an exercise of judgment, which will be an adjustment for many firms compared to the detailed and prescriptive 2011 Rules.
-However, the SRA does not
+However, the SRA does not think this is sufficient justification for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.